anasselhoud/anasselhoud/README.md

 ### Welcome 👋

-Work now: Artificial Intelligence Engineer.
+Work now: Artificial Intelligence Engineer & PhD Candidate.

-💻 I am a Computer Scientist: Specialized in AI & Data Science.
-I have a strong background in Machine Learning, Deep learning and Data Science globally.

-📚 I am currently an Engineering student at **Ecole Centrale de Lyon** (Bac+5) in Computer Science, Data Science and Artificial Intelligence (double degree-Ecole d'Arts et Métiers Morocco).
-I am working on applying Machine Learning methods and AI techniques in several disciplines (Computer Vision, Analysis, Forecasting, NLP...)
+💻 I am a AI Scientist, PhD Candidate at Faurecia in partnership with FEMTO Institute in France.

 📩  If you'd like to ask any questions about my process, work, or would like to collaborate on a project, feel free to reach out.